joshpatten/PVE-VDIClient/README.md

 Please refer to **vdiclient.ini.example** for all available config file options

 If you encounter any issues feel free to submit an issue report.

+## Proxmox Permission Requirements

+Users that are accessing VDI instances need to have the following permissions assigned for each VM they access:

+VM.PowerMgmt
+VM.Console
+VM.Audit